 Retrieving Voice Memos via iCloud

-- Ensure you're signed into the same Apple ID that you use on your other devices.
+- Ensure you sign into the same Apple ID on your other devices.

 - All synced memos should appear automatically.